--PR option is used for arp inspection so it just send arp request.
-In the second block we see target host network dump.
+-PR option is used for arp inspection so it just sends arp request.
+In the second block, we see the target host network dump.
 The -sn option disable port scan.

-List scan is a passive scan so we do not send packets to the network we just listen.
-As you can see output there is one host which is up but scan shows no one is up.
+The list scan is a passive scan so we do not send packets to the network we just listen.
+As you can see output there is one host which is up but the scan shows no one is up.

 No Ping Scan

-No ping scan disables ping stage of scan.
+No ping scan disables ping stage of the scan.
 Normally a scan starts with ping to find live hosts and then start heavy port scan to the live hosts.
-But if you set this options it starts with heavy port scan for all specified hosts.
+But if you set these options it starts with heavy port scan for all specified hosts.

 TCP Sync ping is another method for reliable scanning.
-To the given ports sync are send and got response if there is a host like RST or ACK.
-Here we scan for tcp 22
+To the given ports sync are send and got a response if there is a host like RST or ACK.
+Here we can for TCP 22.

 TCP Ack ping is like sync ping but as you guess ack and sync flags are set.

-Udp ping is like tcp ping.
-Here you can specify data-length for packet which is randomly chosen payload.
+UDP ping is like TCP ping.
+Here you can specify data-length for the packet which is randomly chosen payload.

 ICMP Echo Scan

 ICMP ping types are used for ping ICMP types.
-The mostly used and helpful is echo .
+The most used and helpful is the echo .
 This type of scan pings all of the hosts

 Protocol list is used to specify ip protocol numbers.
-As you know icmp,tcp,udp,igm and similiar protocol numbers specified in ip packet header.
-Here we can set this numbers.
-For example udp is 17.
+As you know ICMP, TCP , UDP and similar protocol numbers specified in the IP packet header.
+Here we can set these numbers.
+For example, UDP is 17.
 This type of scan is not reliable so I skip it.